ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.keyVersionCreationDate` field includes the date that the current version of the key was created.

+#### Patch key
+{: #get-key-success}

+The following fields include extra information:

+- The `requestData.initialValue.keyRingId` field includes the ID of the key ring that the key previously belonged to.

+- The `requestData.newValue.keyRingId` field includes the ID of the key ring that the key currently belongs to.
 #### List key versions
 {: #list-key-versions-success}